How 30 Awesome Companies do Welcome Emails

 Content: The top section of the newsletter is a stand-alone ad card, as it welcomes the user and describes the offering in a single tagline.

-With regard to the second section of the email, IFTTT breaks down potential for the user, i.e. Applets and Services, with separate, enganging CTAs.
+With regard to the second section of the email, IFTTT breaks down the potential for the user, i.e. Applets and Services, with separate, engaging CTAs.

 As for the third section, users get a glimpse of the action that takes place on the website, with a dedicated link, inviting them to engage directly!

-Last are additional links, with the bear minimum of design (i.e. the words themselves), taking the subscriber to the Blog, Support, or over to the Settings tab.
+Last are additional li minimum of design (i.e. the words themselves), taking the subscriber to the Blog, Support, or over to the Settings tab.

 “Welcome to GoToMeeting”